LoLoSenPai/THIEF_DISCORD_BOT/README.md

-# GamingBot
+# Thief Gaming Bot

-GamingBot is an interactive Discord bot designed to enhance your server's experience with a variety of gaming-related features.
+Thief Gaming Bot is an interactive Discord bot designed to enhance your server's experience with a variety of gaming-related features.
 Ideal for communities who love gaming, this bot brings fun and engagement to your Discord server.

 ## Features